top of page

 Reference Documents

-Tū Mai Taonga has produced a 2022 Year in Review Report to highlight progress since the formation of its Project Steering Committee.
-Anchored in the Tikanga of Ngāti Rehua Ngātiwai ki Aotea, the project has drawn on technical expertise to create a robust operations plan and pathway to the eradication of feral cats and rats from Aotea.
-The first field work has begun in Te Paparahi.
+Tū Mai Taonga has produced a 2023 Impact Report to highlight the continued progress of the project since the end of 2022.
+Anchored in the Tikanga of Ngāti Rehua Ngātiwai ki Aotea, the project has commenced operations on the pathway to the eradication of feral cats and rats across Aotea.

 Feasibility Study